Intergroup relations: History

 Intergroup relations research in the final decades of the 20th century refined earlier theories and applied insights from the field in real-world settings.
 For example, Lee Ross applied his research on correspondence biases and attributional errors in his work on the conflict resolution process in Northern Ireland during The Troubles.

 Other researchers have focused on positive elements of intergroup behavior, including helping, cooperation, and altruism between groups.
 One example of this is a recent field study by Betsy Paluck and colleagues, where they used a radio drama infused with positive social norms to increase reconciliation behaviors and attitudes among an entire village in Rwanda.

 Researchers have also applied intergroup theories to workplace settings; one such example is Richard Hackman's work on creating and managing groups or teams in the workplace.
 Hackman proposed that teams and work groups are successful when specific conditions are met.
 Specifically, when members of the team and their clients are satisfied, team members are able to grow professionally, and team members find their work meaningful.

 The advancement of technology has also shaped the study of intergroup relations, first with the adoption of computer software and later with the utilization of neuro-imaging techniques such as fMRI.
 One example of psychologists leveraging new technology to advance intergroup relations research is the implicit-association test (IAT), developed by Anthony Greenwald and colleagues in 1998 as a means to measure the strength of implicit (automatic) association of between different mental representations of objects.
 The IAT is commonly used to measure the strength of implicit bias for a variety of constructs including gender-workplace stereotypes and stereotypes about race.

 Foundational theories

+Theories about intergroup relations provide insight into how prejudice and conflict arise and how they can be reduced.
+The Social Identity Theory and Contact Theory are the basic theories to support this concept.
+According to the Social Identity Theory, an individual would define themselves by their social group partially.
+To enhance their status, they would have a higher probability of exhibiting in-group favouritism and discrimination against out-groups, which harms the harmony of the intergroup.
+However, when an identity shared beyond a single group is possible, this can reduce intergroup bias and even enhance cooperation.
+There might be defensive behaviours, as this theory highlights the role of subgroup identity threats, which supports greater harmony when these threats have been addressed.